hannahmariewilliams/Healthcare-Data-Analysis-Project/README.md

 	ROUND(COUNT(CASE WHEN status = 'No-show' THEN 1 END) * 1.0 / COUNT(*), 2) no_show_rate
 FROM appointments
 ```
-For this, first I used a case statement to only account for no show appointments by assigning them to "1".
+For this, first I used a case statement to only account for No-show appointments by assigning them to "1".
 Then I used COUNT() funciton to count them up.
 I multiplied by 1.0 as PostgreSQL will round up to the nearest integer if it's not considered numeric (able to handle decimals).
-After this, I divide by the total appointments which gives us the No-Show rate.
+After this, I divided by the total appointments which gives us the No-Show rate.
 I also used the ROUND() function to give us a clean **0.26 or 26% No-show rate** accross all appointmnets.

 ###Total Revenue
 ```sql